abcwcm/piskounova_ribo/README.md

 - **Step 5**.
 In addition to this, a custom reference using **mouse healthy liver RIBO-seq** data was created and reads that didn’t align to this reference (=Human reads) using `STAR` (([STAR_mapping.py](https://github.com/abcwcm/piskounova_ribo/blob/main/analysis_scripts/upstream_analysis/STAR_mapp.py)), ([config_file.yml](https://github.com/abcwcm/piskounova_ribo/blob/main/analysis_scripts/upstream_analysis/config_bulk.yml))) and `–alignEndsType EndToEnd` were kept for following steps.

 - **Step 8**.
-Translation efficiency (TE) was calculated based on the CDS based gene counts obtained from bulk RNAseq and from counts obtained for RIBOseq data from `In-frame psite identification and quantification`.([Cell_line_TE.Rmd](https://github.com/abcwcm/piskounova_ribo/blob/main/analysis_scripts/downstream_analysis/Cell_lines/Script5_cell_lines_Translation_Efficiency.Rmd),[PXD_TE.Rmd](https://github.com/abcwcm/piskounova_ribo/blob/main/analysis_scripts/downstream_analysis/Xenograft/Script5_PDX_Translation_Efficiency.Rmd))
+Translation efficiency (TE) was calculated based on the CDS gene counts obtained from bulk RNA-seq and counts obtained for RIBO-seq data from `In-frame psite identification and quantification`.([Cell_line_TE.Rmd](https://github.com/abcwcm/piskounova_ribo/blob/main/analysis_scripts/downstream_analysis/Cell_lines/Script5_cell_lines_Translation_Efficiency.Rmd),[PXD_TE.Rmd](https://github.com/abcwcm/piskounova_ribo/blob/main/analysis_scripts/downstream_analysis/Xenograft/Script5_PDX_Translation_Efficiency.Rmd))

 ## RIBO P-SITE BASED DOWNSTREAM ANALYSIS

-From ribosome profile bam files originated from mapping to the transcriptome in both cell lines and PDX samples in-frame psite coverages were calculated using `riboWaltz` package.
-This in-frame psite coverages were used then to calculate stalling based on downstream cumulative distribution function (CDF), to identify readthrough by 5’ and 3’ footprints,  to calculate psite codon usage and finally, to quantify CDS in-frame psite  counts for all genes to use in translation efficiency (TE) analysis.
+From ribosome profile bam files originated from mapping to the transcriptome `Step 6` in both cell lines and PDX samples in-frame psite coverages were calculated using `riboWaltz` package.
+This in-frame psite coverages were used then to calculate stalling based on downstream cumulative distribution function (CDF), to identify readthrough by 5’ and 3’ footprints,  to calculate psite codon usage and finally and to quantify CDS in-frame psite counts for all genes to use in translation efficiency (TE) analysis.

 - **Step 7.1: In-frame psite identification and quantification**: